psangwon62/Lumina/README.md

 camera.position = .front // could also be .back
-camera.recordsVideo = true // if this is set, streamFrames and streamingModel are invalid camera.streamFrames = true // could also be false camera.textPrompt = "This is how to test the text prompt view" // assigning an empty string will make the view fade away camera.trackMetadata = true // could also be false camera.resolution = .highest // follows an enum camera.captureLivePhotos = true // for this to work, .resolution must be set to .photo
+camera.recordsVideo = true // if this is set, streamFrames and streamingModel are invalid camera.streamFrames = true // could also be false camera.trackMetadata = true // could also be false
+camera.resolution = .highest // follows an enum
+camera.captureLivePhotos = true // for this to work, .resolution must be set to .photo